-(yen/month)

-(yen/month
+(ven/month)

 Plan 3 year plan 2 year plan 1 year plan Usage environment

 (From February 2017) Monthly fee Monthly fee Monthly fee

 PC 2500 3300 Internet connection to be

 plan setup by the member

 Home network 3500 4800 Home Wi-Fi

 plan Support for up to 5 devices

 Multi-network 4500 5800 At home and outside

 plan With smartphone support

 Support for up to 5 devices

 Assembled PC 3000 4300 Support for assembled PC

 plan

 Smartphone 1000 Data support

 plan

 Mobile Internet 7000 Mobile wireless support

 plan Includes mobile

 Support for up to 5 devices

-NOTE: Initial administration fee is 5 000 ven (3 000 ven for s martphones) T he monthly fees are subtracted

-on pro-rata basis in the event of cancellation during the contract period.
+NOTE: Initial administration fee is 5,000 yen (3,000 yen for smartphones).
+The monthly fees are subtracted on pro-rata basis in the event of cancellation during the contract period.

-Provision of "Member-service-inclusive products"-this ratio will likely increase
+Provision of "Member-service-inclusive products"

 Of sales generated through our solution services, the percentage of service-inclusive products is only a little over 10%.
 It is a consultation service based on planned proposals, so it does not involve pushing products onto the customer.
-Nonetheless, we expect this ratio to gradually increase over time.
+We expect this ratio to gradually increase over time.